Provable and Efficient Continual Representation Learning: Empirical and Theoretical Insights for Continual Representation Learning

-Our analysis is related to the literature on representation learning theory \cite{maurer2016benefit,kong2020meta,wu2020understanding,du2020few,gulluk2021sample,tripuraneni2020theory,arora2019theoretical}.
-Unlike these works, we consider the CL setting and show how the representation learned by earlier tasks provably helps learning the new tasks with fewer samples and how initial representation diversity and sample size benefit CRL. \app{Importantly, we also specialize our general results to neural networks (see Theorem \ref{cl thm3} and Appendix \ref{app:application}) to obtain tight sample complexity bounds (in the degrees of freedom).}
+Our analysis is related to the literature on representation learning theory (\cite{maurer2016benefit,kong2020meta,wu2020understanding,du2020few,gulluk2021sample,tripuraneni2020theory,arora2019theoretical}).
+Unlike these works, we consider the CL setting and show how the representation learned by earlier tasks provably helps learning the new tasks with fewer samples and how initial representation diversity and sample size benefit CRL. \red{We also show that representation mismatch is a significant term determining the statistical rate.
+In the following discussions, we expand our results in two ways: Section \ref{app:application} instantiates our result for neural networks (see Corollary~\ref{cl thm3}) to obtain tight sample complexity bounds (in the degrees of freedom) and Section~\ref{app C} provides bounds for learning tasks sequentially (see Theorem~\ref{seq thm}).}

-\redd{ $\bullet$ \textbf{Adding tasks sequentially.} Theorem \ref{seq thm} in the appendix also provides guarantees for the practical setting where $T$ tasks are added sequentially to the network.
-Informally, this theorem provides the following cumulative generalization bound on $T$ tasks (see Line \eqref{gen bound 3})

-Here, ``mismatch of task $t$'' is evaluated with respect to earlier $t-1$ tasks assuming those $t-1$ tasks have infinite samples. ``statistical error per task'' is the generalization risk arising from each task having finite samples.
-In our bound, the growth of statistical error is quadratic in $T$ because when the new task $t$ uses imperfect representations learned by the earlier $t-1$ tasks (which have finite samples), the statistical error may aggregate.
-The overall proof idea is decoupling the population risk from empirical risk by defining the `mismatch of task $t$'' in terms of the landscape of the population loss (see Definition \ref{def pop seq}).}